 - Provide brief description of how financial support will impact the goals of the organization

-Our primary beneficiaries this year are the Jazz C.A.F.E., Colorado Beautillion-Cotillion, Inc., and Boys Day.
-Additionally, we support the activities of various community organizations that align with our mission throughout the year.
+Our primary beneficiaries this year are Athletics and Beyond, Music Leadership Institute and Vision Performing Arts Company.
+We support the activities of various community organizations that align with our mission throughout the year.

 Donor support provides The 100 Men Who Cook Black Tie Fundraiser much needed resources to several local community organizations.